Russia's Putin says taking Crimea righted historical injustice

 Putin also said sanctions imposed by the West after the annexation were aimed at halting Russia's progress as a global power.

 The film, marking Putin's 15 years in power, had already been aired in Russia's Far East.
-It was scheduled to be shown in western Russia at 2130 Moscow time (2:30 p.m.
-EDT) on Sunday.
+It was scheduled to be shown in western Russia at 2130 Moscow time (1930 London time) on Sunday.

 Crimea was administered as part of Russia within the Soviet Union until it was transferred to Ukraine in 1954.
 The peninsula, connected to the mainland by a narrow causeway, provides the base for the Russian navy's Black Sea fleet.